johnnovak/gridmonger-site/source/advanced-editing.rst

 ==========

-The idea behind selections is simple: you select a number of cells first, then you perform an action on them with a single keystroke.
+The idea behind selections is simple: you select a number of cells first, then perform some action on them.

-To make a selection, first you need to enter *Select (Mark) Mode* by pressing :kbd:`M`.
-The cursor turns into a crosshair in this mode, and you can see the list of available actions for manipulating the selection in the status bar.
+All editing actions presented so far have to be invoked from *Edit Mode*, which is the default operational mode of the program.
+To make a selection, you need to enter *Select (Mark) Mode* by pressing :kbd:`M`.
+The cursor will turn into a crosshair, and you will see the list of available actions for manipulating the selection in the status bar.

 To add a rectangular area to the selection, hold :kbd:`R` and use the movement keys.
-For simplicity's sake, you can only use the *Normal Mode* movement keys when working with selections.
-Selected cells are tinted pink (in most themes, the actual colour is theme-dependent).
+For simplicity's sake, you can only use :ref:`moving-around:Normal mode` movement keys when working with selections, regardless of the currently active editing mode (:ref:`moving-around:WASD mode`, :ref:`moving-around:Walk mode`, etc.) Selected cells are tinted pink (in most themes; the actual colour is theme-dependent).
 To subtract a rectangular area from the current selection, hold :kbd:`S` and use the movement keys.

 Similarly, you can "draw" the selection or "erase" from it by using the :kbd:`D` and :kbd:`E` modifier keys with the movement keys, respectively.